How much do you charge?

 Have Good Company ever cancelled?

 No. Good Company perform regularly in a large circuit of highly talented musicians, who are always on hand to fill in, in the unlikely event one or more of our original members are unable to perform.
-Aside from this, Good Company pride themselves on performing as those who you see pictured on this website.
-Who you hear is who you get.

 Do you take requests or play encores?